-129 Variability in pain level is highly characteristic of chronic pain conditions.
-Jennifer M. Foss, A. Vania Apkarian, and Dante R. Chialvo, Dynamics of Pain: Fractal Dimension of Temporal Variability of Spontaneous Pain Differentiates Between Pain States, 95 J. NEUROPHYSIOL.
-730 (2006) (finding that fluctuations in pain level are characteristic neurobiological features of different chronic pain conditions); see also A. Vania Apkariana, Marwan N. Balikia, Paul Y. Gehaa, Towards a Theory of Chronic Pain, 87 pain is absolutely invariable is more likely to be a marker of an inartfully fabricated claim than of an actual chronic pain condition.
+the language or substance of any disability statutes or regulations and is flatly contrary to the biology of chronic pain diseases.
+Chronic pain conditions remit and relapse.
+Many people with lifelong chronic pain conditions may have pain-free days.
+A person also may have pain every day, but the level of pain will vary from day to day, and often from morning to night.
+Indeed, a claim that one's pain is absolutely invariable is more likely to be a marker of an inartfully fabricated claim than of an actual chronic pain condition.
 Moreover, fortunately, almost all chronic pain conditions can be at least partially treated, whether interventionally, pharmacologically, or behaviorally.
-Thus this standard's requirement that the condition be "wholly unresponsive to therapeutic treatment" is as misguided as its insistence that the pain be constant in its level.
+Thus, this standard's requirement that the condition be "wholly unresponsive to therapeutic treatment" is as misguided as its insistence that the pain be constant in its level.

-It is ironic that a judicial interpretation of the disability regulations perhaps inspired by judges' desire to reduce fraudulent claims instead would articulate criteria more likely to reward the fraudster than the legitimate claimant, while enshrining the notion that claimants who do not meet this fictitious characterization of pain are frauds!
+It is ironic that a judicial interpretation of the disability regulations, perhaps inspired by judges' desire to reduce fraudulent claims, instead would articulate criteria more likely to reward the fraudster than the legitimate claimant, while enshrining the notion that claimants who do not meet this fictitious characterization of pain are frauds.
 This problem-fraught standard might be of limited interest beyond the Fifth Circuit, except that it is spreading to federal courts in the Second, Third, Sixth, Seventh, and Eight Circuits, as well as to some ALJs.
 Because of its legal significance and the instructive depth of its manifold error, it is worth analyzing this standard and its history closely.

 The story of this standard dates back forty years to an opinion issued by an ALJ against claimant Chaney, holding he was not disabled because he did not have any "significant signs" consistent with chronic pain.
-Cheney appealed and, in Chaney v.
+Chaney appealed and, in Chaney v.
 Califano, the Fifth Circuit affirmed.
 In considering the ALJ's finding that the claimant was not disabled, the court quoted the ALJ's statement that:

-[P]ain is a subjective symptom that is not measurable, and it is recognized that there are many disorders in which . . . pain is constant, unremitting, and wholly unresponsive to therapeutic measures.
-Generally, when an individual has suffered severe pain for a long time, there are observable signs In the instant case, there are no such significant signs or circumstances.
-132
+[P]ain is a subjective symptom that is not measurable, and it is recognized that there are many disorders in which ... pain ... is constant, unremitting, and wholly unresponsive to therapeutic measures.
+Generally, when an individual has suffered severe pain